 - To facilitate the social distancing of the believers, MUHURI, in coordination and consultation with SUKPEM, NAMLEF, the Office of the Kadhi, and other Muslim leaders, is working to ensure all mosques are closed, until further notice.
 Already Jamia Mosque in Nairobi had been closed.

 - MUHURI has also been instrumental in supporting the circulation of the Kenya Institute of Curriculum Development radio program schedule, that will help students during this time when the government has closed schools indefinitely.

-Additional reporting by Collins Mwahendo, Kelly Aduo, Francis Auma, Fredrick Okado, Abdulrahman Mwangoka, Abdishukri Jelle, Ali Shee, Ogle Abdi, and Afye Swaleh.
+Reporting by Collins Mwahendo, Kelly Aduo, Francis Auma, Fredrick Okado, Abdulrahman Mwangoka, Abdishukri Jelle, Ali Shee, Ogle Abdi, and Afye Swaleh.